catalyzeio/stratum-docs/code-deployment.md

 ## First-Time Setup

-1. If you haven't already, install the [Compliant Cloud CLI](https://github.com/daticahealth/cli).
+1. If you haven't already, install the [The Platform CLI](https://github.com/daticahealth/cli).
 2. Navigate to the root directory of your local repository (this is the directory that contains the `.git` directory).
-3. Run the `init` command if you have not signed in already (the init command does this for you), replacing `MyEnvName` and `my-code-service` with your environment's name and your code service's name both found in the [Compliant Cloud UI](https://product.datica.com/compliant-cloud/):
+3. Run the `init` command if you have not signed in already (the init command does this for you), replacing `MyEnvName` and `my-code-service` with your environment's name and your code service's name both found in the [The Platform UI](https://product.datica.com/compliant-cloud/):

    ```
    # If you have not signed in with the cli yet